AAnirudh07/Improving-Backdoor-Persistence/README.md

     - The backdoor command is only 42 tokens.
 I set MAX_TOKENS to 256.
 This is long enough for the model to provide a additional text but short enough to reduce the chance that it outputs the backdoor substring by chance.
     - A low temperature might have been better, but with smaller models this to repetition even with a penalty.
 I set temperature to the default value of 0.7.
     - Model is loaded in FP16.
+    - I found that inference only worked with a maximum token length of 8192; anything higher led to OOM errors in Colab.
+To remedy this, I used left-side truncation so the trigger would always be preserved.